Minoxidil for Beard Growth (2020 Updated): EVERYTHING You Need To Know!

 Where to Buy Minoxidil.

-However, if you’re skin is particularly dry or irritated easily then you might want to opt out for the minoxidil foam.
+However, if you’re skin is particularly dry or irritated easily then you might want to opt out for the Minoxidil Foam (see price on amazon).
 This is far more gentler on the skin and doesn’t cause nearly as much dryness — the only cavet being that it’s slightly more expensive.